 Students who complete a bachelor’s degree from an accredited college or university before matriculation at PLU will be admitted with senior standing of 90 semester hours.
 Students may transfer in a maximum of 96 semester hours or 144 quarter hours; of these the maximum transferable from a two-year school is 64 semester of 96 quarter hours.
-These students will have satisfied all general education program elements except for four hours in religion (from Christian Traditions); four semester hours in Perspectives on Diversity; the senior seminar requirement; and, where appropriate, the College of Arts and Sciences requirement.
-A bachelor’s degree does not automatically satisfy the mathematics or foreign language entrance requirements.
+These students will have satisfied all general education program elements except for four hours in religion (from Christian Traditions); four semester hours in Perspectives on Diversity; the senior seminar requirement; and, where appropriate, the Bachelor of Arts and Bachelor of Science requirement.

 - Official Transcript: